-The G586IPV system board is equipped with two serial ports, one parallel printer port, one shrouded floppy disk header, two shrouded IDE hard disk headers, one PS/2 mouse connector and two USB connectors.
+The 586IVX system board is equipped with two serial ports, one parallel printer port, one shrouded floppy disk header, two shrouded IDE hard disk headers, and two USB ports.
 Refer to page 12 for the locations of the built-in connectors and pin 1 of those connectors.